-Newscoop's list includes almost all known countries by default, but if you have deleted a country and need to put it back, you can do this by clicking on the Add new country link next to the blue plus icon.
-You will be prompted to enter the country's two-letter ISO code, name and language.
+Newscoop's list includes almost all known countries by default, but if a new country is founded, or you have deleted a country and need to put it back, you can do this by clicking on the Add new country link next to the blue plus icon.
+You will be prompted to enter the country's two-letter ISO 3166-1 code, name and language.
 The drop-down menu will contain as many languages as you have defined in Newscoop's Languages page, found on the Configure menu.